paulkarpenko/us-code-ui/uscode/title-38-veterans-benefits/chapter-043-employment-and-reemployment-rights-of-members-of-the-uniformed-services.md

 (3) A State shall be subject to the same remedies, including prejudgment interest, as may be imposed upon any private employer under this section.

-**(e) Equity Powers.—** The court shall use, in any case in which the court determines it is appropriate, its full equity powers, including temporary or permanent injunctions, temporary restraining orders, and contempt orders, to vindicate fully the rights or benefits of persons under this chapter.
+**(e) Equity Powers.—**

+(1) The court shall use, in any case in which the court determines it is appropriate, its full equity powers, including temporary or permanent injunctions, temporary restraining orders, and contempt orders, to vindicate fully the rights or benefits of persons under this chapter.

+(2) A person bringing an action to enforce a provision of this chapter pursuant to subsection (a) shall be entitled to an injunction under paragraph (1) if such person demonstrates—

+  (A) a violation—

+    (i) of the provisions of this chapter; or

+    (ii) of the provisions of this chapter is threatened or is imminent;

+  (B) the harm to the person outweighs the injury to the employer;

+  (C) a likelihood of success on the merits of such action; and

+  (D) awarding such relief is in the public interest.

+(3) The court may not deny a motion for injunctive relief on the basis that a party bringing an action to enforce a provision of this chapter may be awarded wages unearned due to an unlawful termination or denial of employment at the conclusion of such action.

 **(f) Standing.—** An action under this chapter may be initiated only by a person claiming rights or benefits under this chapter under subsection (a) or by the United States under subsection (a)(1).